-The Final Draft of the TDSP Annual Update was presented to the TDCB for approval on June 10, 2024 and will continue to be amended annually to include minor updates, including updates to all key data.
+A high-level overview of proposed updates to the TDSP was presented at the March 3, 2025, meeting.
+Public comments received throughout the year, including as part of the CTC Evaluation, were also considered during this Annual Update.
+The Final Draft of the TDSP Annual Update will be presented to the TDCB for approval on June 2, 2025 and will continue to be amended annually to include minor updates, including updates to all key data.
 The next new TDSP will be developed in FY 2028, aligning with the new Memorandum of Agreement between the CTC and CTD.